Contributing to New York State’s High-Quality Dairy Food Reputation Since 1876.

 McCadam Cheese Company, Inc.. was established in 1876 by William McCadam in the small community of Heuvelton, New York.
 His cheese making expertise was first recognized nationally by winning the first medal at the Chicago Exposition in 1894.
 In 1934, during the “Great Depression,” McCadam reorganized and expanded its cheese manufacturing to a facility in Chateaugay, New York, which is our primary cheese manufacturing facility today.

-In 2003, Agri-Mark, the leading dairy farmer cooperative in the Northeast acquired the McCadam Cheese company The Agri-Mark family also owns the award-winning Cabot Creamery and the Agri-Mark dairy and whey protein brands.
-Together, McCadam and Cabot represent 1,100 farm-families in America’s Northeast.
+In 2003, Agri-Mark, the leading dairy farmer cooperative in the Northeast merged with the McCadam Cheese company The Agri-Mark family also owns the award-winning Cabot Creamery and the Agri-Mark dairy and whey protein brands.
+Together, McCadam and Cabot represent the member farm-families in America’s Northeast.

 Today, over a century since William McCadam founded the cheese company, McCadam has the capability to manufacture 20 different cheeses.
 Whether it is Muenster or Adirondack Wicked Sharp, McCadam continues to offer New York’s finest cheeses.
 There are 126 full-time employees making 150,000 lbs. of cheese a day.
 Milk from the farmers who own McCadam comes from families nurturing as many as 2,000 cows to Amish families with as few as 20 cows.